-This trees grows in a pyramidal shape and grows tall while never growing too wide.
-It's perfect for privacy screens, hedges, or even wind breaks.
+This tree grows in a pyramidal shape and grows tall while never growing too wide.
+It's perfect for privacy screens, hedges, or even windbreaks.

 Goldspire Gingkos are perfect to plant anywhere, even in urban areas, in plant beds, foundation plantings, and even along with your shrubs.

 The deep green foliage provided by this tree has unmatched beauty.
 It provides shade and a beautiful backdrop for other plants to pop against.

 The leaves are unharmed by urban smog, Goldspire™ Gingkos will filter out the pollutants in the air to give you tons of fresh clean air.

 In the fall the leaves turn a beautiful shade of golden yellow that will attract attention from all over the neighborhood!

 They're an instant conversation starter.
 All of your guests and neighbors will have to ask about your glowing golden trees.

 And since these are male Gingko trees, they don't produce an unpleasant smell like female Gingko trees.

 This low maintenance tree can grow almost anywhere in the country!
 It stands up to the cold in the North, and heat in the South.